BreinerDe/dotnettoolbuilder.api/README.md

-You can deploy an instance of this API to you own Azure Resources.
+You can deploy an instance of this API to your own Azure Resources.
 This template will deploy the following Resources:

 * App Service Plan